MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/deploy-ibm-power-in-skytap-with-azure-netapp-files.md

 #### Dynamic capacity adjustments

 If your capacity pool size requirements fluctuate (for example, because of variable capacity or performance needs), consider resizing your volumes and capacity pools to balance cost with your capacity and performance needs.
-This can be done with no disruption to your workloads.
+You can resize with no disruption to your workloads.

 #### Performance when you need it without interruption

 If your capacity pool size requirements remain the same, but performance requirements fluctuate, consider dynamically changing the [service level](https://learn.microsoft.com/azure/azure-netapp-files/azure-netapp-files-service-levels) of a volume.
 Azure NetApp Files offers multiple service levels to provide the best blend of performance to cost optimization for your cloud needs.
 Are your workloads only busy at certain times in the quarter?
 Apply the Premium or Ultra service levels to maximize your performance.
 Does your workload go stagnant at times?
-Non-disruptively adjust the service level of the volume to Standard to reduce costs.
+Nondisruptively adjust the service level of the volume to Standard to reduce costs.

 #### Automatically tier cold data to lower cost storage

-Azure NetApp Files also offers a way to tier cold data to lower cost S3 object storage when using the Standard storage service level by way of [cool access](https://learn.microsoft.com/azure/azure-netapp-files/cool-access-introduction).
-Cold blocks get automatically moved to S3, and when they are requested again by a client, they are automatically brought back to the active file system.
+Azure NetApp Files also offers a way to tier cold data to lower cost S3 object storage when you use the Standard storage service level by using [cool access](https://learn.microsoft.com/azure/azure-netapp-files/cool-access-introduction).
+Cold blocks get automatically moved to S3, and when a client requests them again, they're automatically brought back to the active file system.

-More savings can be seen when you provision and de-provision capacity pools of different types throughout the month, providing just-in-time performance and reducing costs during periods when you don't need high performance.
+When you provision and deprovision capacity pools of different types throughout the month, just-in-time performance is enabled and costs are reduced during periods when you don't need high performance.

 #### Pricing